pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 .. image:: colorpicker.png

-After getting the RBG value, specify the color as a set of three numbers surrounded by parenthesis, like the following code:
+After getting the RGB value, specify the color as a set of three numbers surrounded by parenthesis, like the following code:

 .. code-block:: python